cytodata/cytodata-2018/content/logistics.md

 ---

 ## Funding
-The Each participant should plan to finance their own travel and lodging (exception: some support can be provided for attendees from under-represented groups; please contact us at <cytodata.info@gmail.com>).
+Each participant should plan to finance their own travel and lodging (exception: some support can be provided for attendees from under-represented groups; please contact us at <cytodata.info@gmail.com>).
 Please note that space is limited in order to maintain high levels of engagement.

 ## Transportation
 The closest airport is Boston Logan Airport (BOS).
 The Broad Institute is accessible by the MBTA red line at the Kendall/MIT stop.